Open-Source LiDAR Time Synchronization System by Mimicking GNSS-clock: Synchronization Principle and System Architecture

-The system consists of three main parts: VLP-16 LiDAR, MPU-9150 IMU and STM32F4DISCOVERY MCU platform.
-All the retrieved data by the system are sent to a laptop to be processed or stored.
-The MCU platform is used for LiDAR-IMU data timestamps sync, IMU setup and IMU data gathering.
-LiDAR sends measurements directly to a laptop while the IMU needs setup and data conversion via MCU.
-The MCU is also responsible for IMU data timestamping.
-Then, the prepared IMU data with timestamps are sent to the laptop by the MCU data interface.
-Therefore, the system timestamping authority is the MCU clock that guarantees more precise sync.
+The system consists of three main parts: \begin{enumerate} \item STM32F4DISCOVERY MCU platform, \item VLP-16 LiDAR, \item MPU-9150 IMU. \end{enumerate} All the data retrieved by the system are sent to a laptop or mini PC to be processed or stored: LiDAR directly to the laptop, IMU through MCU-platform.

+The MCU platform performs (i) GNSS-clock emulation and feeding the clock to LiDAR, (ii) timestamped IMU data gathering and transmission.
+Thus, the LiDAR already contains the MCU-based clock within its data packets.
+IMU samples are timestamped by the MCU as well.
+Other sensors may need a different synchronization and/or data gathering schemes and interfaces; however, the common clock emulation principles described in this work can be applied to them with no or minor modifications.

+Therefore, the system timestamping authority is the MCU HW clock that guarantees sub-microsecond precise sync.
 The block-scheme of the system along with the common view of the platform powered by the system are depicted in~Fig.~\ref{fig_block}.

-LiDAR has a specific interface for HW time sync with GPS-receivers.
-A GPS-receiver must be connected to the interface to provide global time to LiDAR.
-The interface provides pulse-per-second (PPS) pulses and NMEA GPRMC messages (NGM) to LiDAR~\cite{velodyne}.
-Every message contains global coordinates and the time of GPS-receiver in the instance of time of the last PPS pulse.
-The logic of the interface implies that any message is related to a single PPS pulse.
-Our system emulates GPS-receiver by the MCU-platform.
-Xu \textit{et al.} follow similar trick in \cite{xu2018real}, here we also provide quantitative results of this emulation method.
 An IMU data interface cannot provide precise timings and, consequently, information on the time of every measurement.
-To reach a precise timestamping, we use the IMU interrupt functionality~\cite{imu}.
+To reach a precise timestamping, we employ the IMU interrupt functionality~\cite{imu}.
 This tool provides an electrical pulse right after every new IMU data sample is ready.
 The application of this feature is explained in the next section.
-In addition, the IMU is provided by an external quartz crystal reference clock from MCU platform~\cite{schmid2008exploiting}.
-This allows IMU to get a stable sampling period of data.
+In addition, the IMU is provided with an external quartz crystal reference clock from MCU platform~\cite{schmid2008exploiting} to guarantee stability of the 1 kHz IMU sample rate.